(Want to receive more corruption report updates? Subscribe here!)

 Corruption risks are low in Bahrain’s judiciary.
 Judicial decisions are rarely influenced in return for bribes or other illegal payments (GCR 2015-2016).
 Nonetheless, the courts’ independence is threatened by political pressure (HRR 2015).
 The judicial system is headed by members of the ruling elite and the institution is often manipulated to intimidate opposition activists and politicians (BTI 2016).
 Businesses find the courts to be moderately effective in challenging government regulations and settling disputes (GCR 2015-2016).

-Bahrain has acceded to the New York Convention of 1958 and is also member of the International Centre for the Settlement of Investment Disputes (ICSID).
+Bahrain has acceded to the New York Convention of 1958 and is also a member of the International Centre for the Settlement of Investment Disputes (ICSID).

 Businesses face a low corruption risk when dealing with the security apparatus in Bahrain.
 The police force is reported to be fairly reliable by companies in protecting them from crime and enforcing law and order (GCR 2015-2016).
-Nonetheless, impunity among officials however remains a problem (HRR 2015).
+Nonetheless, impunity among officials, however, remains a problem (HRR 2015).

 Petty corruption is rare in Bahrain and thus companies contend with a low risk of corruption when acquiring licenses, utilities or other public services (ICS 2015).
 Starting a business in Bahrain is less time-consuming and less costly than the regional average by far; taking only seven procedures and requiring nine days at a cost of 0,8% of income per capita (DB 2016).
 Nonetheless, dealing with construction permits is more time consuming than the regional average, taking 145 days (DB 2016).
-The Bahrain Investors Center (BIC) functions as a one-stop-shop providing companies with all commercial licensing and registration services (ICS 2015).
-The BIC is one among the government's efforts in making Bahrain business-friendly.
+The Bahrain Investors Center (BIC) functions as one-stop-shop providing companies with all commercial licensing and registration services (ICS 2015).
+The BIC is one among the government’s efforts in making Bahrain business-friendly.

 The land administration carries a mid to low-level corruption risk for companies.
 Property rights are adequately protected and facilitated under the law (ICS 2016).
-Nonetheless, occasional abuse of property rights does occur and is mainly the result of abuse or power by the ruling elite (BTI 2016).
+Nonetheless, occasional abuse of property rights does occur and is mainly the result of abuse of power by the ruling elite (BTI 2016).
 Registering property is more time-consuming in Bahrain compared to the neighboring countries’ averages (DB 2016).

-In one case, opposition leader, Ali Salman, exposed the purchase agreement of the land on which Bahrain’s Financial Harbor site was built revealing that the prime minister had paid one Bahraini dinar for his purchase (BTI 2016).
+In one case opposition leader Ali Salman exposed the purchase agreement of the land on which Bahrain’s Financial Harbor site was built revealing that the prime minister had paid one Bahraini dinar for his purchase (BTI 2016).
 Protestors during the 2011 uprising in Bahrain, waived a one-dinar note in front of the site as a symbol of the corruption involved (BTI 2016).